 Other attractions in the area

 Six Flags New England is located in Massachusetts a state rich in History and Culture.
 There are many sites to see in Western Massachusetts and the Berkshires.
 Here are some nearby attractions.
 In nearby Springfield, there is the Basketball Hall of Fame, 5 minutes away from the park.
+Springfield is also home to MGM Springfield, a bustling downtown district with an MGM Casino and is home to a Regal Cinemas complex.
 Go a little north to South Deerfield resides the Yankee Candle Village.
 The flagship for the Yankee Candle Company.
 Go a little west to the Berkshires, You reach Amherst.
 Home of the Eric Carle Museum of Picture and Art.
 If you continue west you reach Lee Premium Outlets.
 A major shopping center for Massachusetts.
 Home to national chains like Ann Taylor LOFT, Aeropostale, American Eagle Outfitters, PacSun, Brooks Brothers, Nike Factory Outlet, Lacoste and many more.
 The Norman Rockwell Museum is also in the area.
 And I haven’t even touched on Eastern Massachusetts and Southern Connecticut.
 Links to Massachusetts and Connecticut tourism sites are down below.

 . . . . .